-a.
-Each long-term bicycle parking space must have:
+- a.
+Each bicycle parking space must have: - i.
+A minimum vertical clearance of 75 inches, for spaces other than lockers, and 48 inches for lockers. - ii.
+A minimum length of 72 inches and width of 24 inches where bicycles are to be placed horizontally.

-- i.
-[A] a minimum vertical clearance of 75 inches[,] for spaces other than lockers;[, and] - ii. a minimum vertical clearance of 48 inches for [lockers.] a locker; - iii.
-[A] a minimum length of 72 inches and width of 24 inches [where bicycles are to be] if a bicycle is placed horizontally; and[.] - iv.
-[A] a minimum length of 40 inches and width of 24 inches [where bicycles are to be] if a bicycle is placed vertically. - b.
-[An] A bicycle parking facility must have an aisle a minimum of 4 feet in width [must be provided] between rows of bicycle parking spaces and the perimeter of the area devoted to bicycle parking. - c.
-[Where] If a room or common locker is not divided into individual spaces [is used to meet these requirements], each 12 square feet of floor area is counted as one bicycle parking space. - d.
-[Where] If a bicycle parking facility has a manufactured metal locker or stall [is provided], each locker or stall devoted to bicycle parking is counted as one bicycle parking space.
+- iii.
+A minimum length of 40 inches and width of 24 inches where bicycles are to be placed vertically. - b.
+An aisle 4 feet in width must be provided between rows of bicycle parking spaces and the perimeter of the area devoted to bicycle parking. - c.
+Where a room or common locker not divided into individual spaces is used to meet these requirements, each 12 square feet of floor area is counted as one bicycle parking space. - d.
+Where a manufactured metal locker or stall is provided, each locker or stall devoted to bicycle parking is counted as one bicycle parking space.